BUSHPUNK/ArduinoLib-BushpunkRobot/README.md

 ```cpp
 bool switchIsOff(thing, [millisecs])
 ```
     [millisecs] defaults to 0.
-This parameter is useful for dealing with switch bounce, and can be used to check that an input has been on/off for at least this length of time before it will return as true.
+This is useful for dealing with switch bounce, and can be used to check that a switch had been on/off for at least [millisecs] in time.
-    A "switch" is designed to monitor a pin that is connected with a pull-up resistor to 5V (HIGH), and where turning the switch "on" connects the pin to ground (LOW).
-It returns TRUE is the switch is open and FALSE if the switch is closed.
+    A "switch" monitors a pin that is connected with a pull-up resistor (INPUT_PULLUP).
-    Inputs are processed in real time and the time they become .......
+    It returns TRUE when the switch is closed (connected to Gnd) and FALSE when the switch is open (5V via pull-up resister).